 Development Sociology is a department within the College of Agriculture and Life Sciences (CALS).
 All CALS students are required to fulfill a set of college, or distribution, requirements for graduation in addition to departmental requirements.

-All Development Sociology majors are required to complete the following courses:
+All Development Sociology majors are required to complete the following courses with a grade of "C-" or higher:

 - One statistics course (Most majors take AEM 2100, ILRST 2100/STSCI 2100 or MATH 1710.)